abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

----
-title: Running hls4ml end-to-end on NRP
+# Running hls4ml end-to-end on NRP
----

 This page is an end-to-end tutorial dealing with taking a Keras model all the way to hardware inference on Alveo U55C cards at the NRP cluster.